I love the fresh start of a new year.

 - I want to be an example of what’s possible.

-- I can get through this—this is not such a big deal in the grand scheme of things.
+- I can get through this—this is a blip in my journey.

-Ready to permanently lose weight, stop overeating, and uplevel your relationship with food?
+Ready to permanently lose weight, stop overeating, and create a more peaceful relationship with food?

 Learn more about my private 1:1 program here.

-Download a copy of my Elegant Eating Handbook to learn simple and effective strategies for permanently living at your natural weight.
+Download a copy of my Elegant Eating Handbook to learn timeless strategies for lasting weight loss and a peaceful relationship with food.

 Hi!
 I’m Elaine, a Certified Nutritionist and Master Certified Health Coach.
 I support women in achieving their health and body goals while prioritizing a peaceful and balanced relationship with food.